leouofa/language-accelerator/README.md

 <img src="/docs/occurances.png" alt="Occurance filter and sort order on google sheets" width="50%" />

 #### You're DONE 🥳.
-You now have a list of words that have been using at least 10 times, along with their translation; ordered by the frequency of use.
+You now have a list of words that you have been using at least 10 times, along with their translation; ordered by the frequency of use.

 #### LICENSE